rouvinerh/CTF/CTFlearn/ALEXCTF CR2: Many Time Secrets/README.md

 263e203d63232f0f20653f207f332065262c3168313722367918
 2f2f372133202f142665212637222220733e383f2426386b

+I decoded the cipher to string inside XOR.txt.

 So the challenge hints that a one time pad was used, more than once and hence making it insecure.

 Created a small XOR script that would take each line of the cipher and decode against some key.